top of page

-Donna Weng Friedman is an award-winning pianist, producer, filmmaker and advocate for artistic and social change.
-Her career is shaped by dynamic performances, visionary projects, groundbreaking collaborations, and a deep commitment to expanding diversity and educational access in the arts.
+Donna Weng Friedman is an award-winning pianist, producer, filmmaker and creative visionary.
+Her distinguished career spans dynamic performances, innovative projects, groundbreaking collaborations, and a steadfast dedication to advancing the arts through innovation, education and mentorship.

 Donna is one of the eight inaugural winners of the Spark Award 2025, presented by The New School.
 "This award recognizes your outstanding creativity, contributions, and impact within and beyond The New School community.
 Your work embodies the spirit of innovation and collaboration that defines our university, and we are so pleased to celebrate you"